-The total pension liabilities in the June 30, 2018 and 2017, actuarial valuations were determined using the following actuarial assumptions:
+The total pension liabilities in the June 30, 2019 and 2018, actuarial valuations were determined using the following actuarial assumptions:

-Valuation date June 30, 2018 and 2017 Measurement date June 30, 2019 and 2018 of GASB Statement No. 68

-Actuarial cost method Entry Age Normal in accordance with the requirements

-Actuarial assumption

-Discount rate 7.15% Inflation 2.50%

-Salary increase Varies by entry age and service

-Mortality table Derived using CalPERS membership data

-Period upon which actuarial

-experience survey 1997 - 2015

-assumptions were based

-Post-retirement benefit Contract COLA up to 2.50% until PPPA floor on increase purchasing power applies; 2.50% thereafter.
+Valuation dates Measurement dates Actuarial cost method June 30, 2019 and 2018 June 30, 2020 and 2019 Entry Age Normal in accordance with the requirements Actuariar cost method of GASB Statement No. 68 Actuarial assumption Discount rate 7.15% Inflation 2.50% Salary increase Varies by entry age and service Mortality table Derived using CalPERS membership data Period upon which actuarial experience survey assumptions were based 1997 - 2015 Post-retirement benefit increase Contract COLA up to 2.50% until PPPA floor on purchasing power applies; 2.50% thereafter.

+The mortality table used was developed based on CalPERS specific data.
+The table includes 15 years of mortality improvements using Society of Actuaries 90 percent of scale MP 2016.
+For more details on this table, please refer to the December 2017, experience study report (based on CalPERS demographic data from 1997 to 2015) available online on the CalPERS website.